 - Expy: Elma shares a lot of similarities with several of Tetsuya Takahashi's previous characters.

 - Emeralda Kasim.
-Similar tanned skin, similar red and black outfit, similar names, both pretending to be human.
+Similar dark skin, similar red and black outfit, similar names, both pretending to be human.

 - She is similar to Miang as a character who appears to be a subordinate but knows more than almost everyone else and as "mother being" (who split herself into two bodies) who recreates human life on an alien planet after the crash of an ark ship.
 Her color scheme, however, is more reminiscent of that of Elly van Houten, herself one half of the "mother being".